nurrix/verasonics_for_dummies/README.md

 # Branch::computing_in_cardiology_2022

-This branch will provide the reader with the necessary script for detecting shear waves in a ultrasound image using a phased array.
+This branch will provide the reader with the necessary script for detecting shear waves in a ultrasound image using a phased array, for the published data @ [Computing in Cardiology 2022 @ Tampere, Finland](https://www.google.com "Computing in Cardiology 2022's Homepage").
 Using the settings in the top of the script, it is possible to change frame rate, number of sub-frames per frame, etc.

 # Future Perspective